Burj Khalifa is the most iconic building in Dubai, UAE.

 Which hours are advisable – prime hours or non-prime hours?

-At the Top vs At the Top SKY
+At the Top vs. At the Top SKY

 At the Top ticket = entry to Levels 124 and 125

-At the Top Sky ticket = entry to Levels 124, 125 and 148
+At the Top Sky ticket = access to Levels 124, 125 and 148

-At the Top Sky ticket is also known as the ‘VIP ticket.’
+The Top Sky ticket is also known as the ‘VIP ticket.’

 Our Verdict: